 These are built on a camper van base and modified to have a raised roof so they are larger.
 They are more limited in terms of amenities but you can comfortably stand and move around the RV.
-Most models will have small kitchen and bathroom as well as a bed.
+Most models will have a small kitchen and bathroom as well as a bed.
 Typically Class B RVs are for no more than 2 people and are often chosen for their convenience.
 These RVs are easier to drive than the larger Class A models, and they are much easier to maneuver on roads and park in campgrounds and RV sites.
-You can even park with these in cities over night without anyone noticing you are in there.
+You can even park with these in cities overnight without anyone noticing you are in there.
 These have better gas mileage, making them preferred over the Class A options, but they are not as comfortable.
 Depending on how much time you plan on spending in the RV, this may be a more economical choice.

 Class C RVs

 Travel trailers vary in size and can accommodate you both on and off the road.
 You typically get a larger bed, full bathroom with shower, and a full kitchen.
 Travel trailers are the perfect choice for those planning on spending extended amounts of time on the road.
-Depending on the size you get, between 2 and 8 people can sleep comfortably, so these are great for larger travelling families or groups.
+Depending on the size you get, between 2 and 8 people can sleep comfortably, so these are great for larger traveling families or groups.

-These are towing vehicles however, and if you are not familiar with towing, they can be a handful.
-There are usually driving classes available to help you master driving with a travel trailer in tow, if this is the option you have your heart set on.
+These are towing vehicles, however, and if you are not familiar with towing, they can be a handful.
+There are usually driving classes available to help you master driving with a travel trailer in tow if this is the option you have your heart set on.
 Towing a vehicle has its challenges once you are on the road, so make sure you are comfortable before heading out for your adventures.
 It also has benefits, since you have a car always with you that you can use.

 Fifth Wheel Trailers